 Directed and cowritten by Ermanno Olmi, Il Posto technically arrived more than a decade after the end of the neorealist movement, although it shares with those post-World War II films a focus on the working class, a concern with socioeconomic issues, location photography and a largely nonprofessional cast.
 And while Olmi doesn’t shy away from the harsher aspects of his characters’ reality, he also infuses the film with a deadpan sense of observational humor less prevalent in the works of Vittorio De Sica and Roberto Rossellini.

-Domenico’s parents are hard-working and caring, his mother frequently exasperated by typical sibling hostility.
-“These two are unbelievable, the way they fight,” she mutters under her breath but loud enough so her boys can hear (as mothers are prone to do).
+Domenico’s parents are hard-working and caring, and his mother is frequently exasperated by typical sibling hostility.
+“These two are unbelievable, the way they fight,” she mutters just loud enough for her boys to hear (as mothers are prone to do).
 “Like cats and dogs.
 Not like brothers at all.”

 The film also provides tangential glimpses into the habits and lives of Domenico’s coworkers; one cuts his cigarettes in half (and is bluntly stingy about sharing), one has his hair cut at home by his wife (reminding her to keep his sideburns), another lobs wads of paper across an aisle of desks into the trash (occasionally misfiring), while yet another has long since retired but keeps coming into the office anyway (the influence for Office Space’s Milton Waddams?).

 Shy, softspoken and respectful away from home, Domenico is as alert as the film itself, and Il Posto is anchored by Panseri’s endearing performance.
 Perhaps the greatest of Il Posto’s many pleasures is the way it watches Domenico actively observing the world around him.